[USE THE SAME HEADER AS YOU USE ON YOUR RESUME WITH YOUR NAME AND CONTACT INFO.]

 position for which you are applying and what specifically interests you

 in the position.
-If possible, mention the person who recommended that
+Do NOT say "My name is..." - that is clear from your header and signature block.
+If applicable, mention the person who recommended that

 you contact the addressee and/or your ties to the area in which the employer